Cut in Darkness (In Darkness Book Two)

 Brooke Fairfax is in over her head when she infiltrates the inner sanctions of a biker gang to get to the truth about a new synthetic drug hitting the streets.
 When she angers the wrong gang member, she’s in for the fight of her life.
 Trapped and near death, she’ll have to rely on someone else to save her life this time.

-After dozens of Lexington, Kentucky’s forgotten—mostly prostitutes and the homeless—swamp local hospitals from apparent overdoses over the 4th of July weekend, Kentucky cops soon discover a new synthetic form of heroin is infecting their communities, and that gangs—namely the outlaw motorcycle gang Samael’s Army—are responsible for using a “disposable” population to test the new drug.
+After dozens of Lexington, Kentucky’s forgotten—mostly sex workers and the homeless—swamp local hospitals from apparent overdoses over the 4th of July weekend, Kentucky cops soon discover a new synthetic form of heroin is infecting their communities, and that gangs—namely the outlaw motorcycle gang Samael’s Army—are responsible for using a “disposable” population to test the new drug.

 Soon after, the deadly new drug claims the daughter of a U.S. senator, and FBI Director Jack Waller assigns Brooke Fairfax to the case.
 Because the synthetic opioid was created in a lab, the feds turn to the expertise of billionaire chemist Declan O’Roark, who is all too happy to lend a hand if it will bring him closer to Brooke.